 This notice specifically covers how data is used by our finance department.

-The purpose of the Finance department
+The purpose of processing

 The Finance department provides a range of services to the charity including financial planning, accounting, budgeting, financial systems and controls, and payments.

 The department holds information about individuals so that it can carry out effective financial management including:

 - Recording transactions on the ledger

 - Properly accounting for expenditure and income

 - Providing financial analysis and advice

 - Managing insurance claims from the public, employees and customers

 - Management of the section and all related policies